 The Centre for Caribbean Studies was established in October 1984 with assistance from the Leverhulme Trust and the Nuffield Foundation.
 It was the first such Centre in the UK to recognise the significance of the Caribbean region and its historically interdependent linkages with the UK and the world.
 Its principal aim is to stimulate teaching and research on the Caribbean.
 It also encourages the study of the Caribbean in an Atlantic context, emphasising African, North and South American, Asian and European influences from a comparative, cross-cultural and interdisciplinary perspective.
 Additionally, it serves as a national forum for individuals and organisations with an interest in and concern for the diaspora as well as those countries bordering the Caribbean.

-This year’s annual Walter Rodney lecture, “The Responsibilities of Caribbean Intellectuals” was given by Professor Aaron Kamugisha from the University of the West Indies.
-It was held online on 26th October and a recording of the event can be see here The Walter Rodney Lecture (warwick.ac.uk) Aaron Kamugisha is the Ruth Simmons Professor of Africana Studies at Smith College, the University of the West Indies.
+In 2021 the annual Walter Rodney lecture, “The Responsibilities of Caribbean Intellectuals” was given by Professor Aaron Kamugisha from the University of the West Indies.
+A recording of the event can be seen here The Walter Rodney Lecture (warwick.ac.uk) Aaron Kamugisha is the Ruth Simmons Professor of Africana Studies at Smith College, the University of the West Indies.
 He is the editor of ten books and special issues of journals on Caribbean and Africana thought, and author of Beyond Coloniality: Citizenship and Freedom in the Caribbean Intellectual Tradition (Indiana University Press, 2019).

 This year's annual Walter Rodney lecture was given by Professor Sasha Turner.
 Entitled Coming to Grips with Caribbean History: Sources and Production, it was the Centre's first in person event since the Pandemic and attracted a large audience who participated in a lively Q&A session following the presentation.